sebastianruder/NLP-progress/semantic_parsing.md

 | SQLNet (Xu et al., 2017) | 68.0 | [Sqlnet: Generating structured queries from natural language without reinforcement learning](https://arxiv.org/abs/1711.04436) |
 | Seq2SQL (Zhong et al., 2017) | 59.4 | [Seq2sql: Generating structured queries from natural language using reinforcement learning](https://arxiv.org/abs/1709.00103) |

+### Spider

+Spider is a large-scale complex and cross-domain semantic parsing and text-to-SQL dataset.
+It consists of 10,181 questions and 5,693 unique complex SQL queries on 200 databases with multiple tables covering 138 different domains.
+In Spider 1.0, different complex SQL queries and databases appear in train and test sets.

+The Spider dataset can be accessed and leaderboard can be accessed [here](https://yale-lily.github.io/spider).

 ### Smaller Datasets

 Restaurants - 378 questions about restaurants, their cuisine and locations, collected by [Tang and Mooney (2000)](http://www.aclweb.org/anthology/W/W00/W00-1317.pdf), converted to SQL by [Popescu et al., (2003)]((http://doi.acm.org/10.1145/604045.604070) and [Giordani and Moschitti (2012)](https://doi.org/10.1007/978-3-642-45260-4_5), improved and converted to canonical style by [Finegan-Dollak et al., (2018)](http://arxiv.org/abs/1806.09029)